(This section for my clients contains copies of newsletters, highlights of tax law changes, and other items)

 For telephone, E-mail or in-person specific consultation, you may purchase one hour of consultation time - typically sufficient time for providing you with specific advice on how best to proceed in resolving your issue and respond to questions along the way.
 In advance of our consultation, I will have you E-mail or fax me specific documents I will review so as to have an accurate assessment of your tax controversy or concern.

 Your telephone or E-mail consultation fee is payable in advance either by check, money order, credit card or through PayPal.
 If you subsequently retain me to represent you for the resolution of the issue, then any unused consultation time (up to one hour) will be applied toward your retainer.
-Further, if you retain me to represent you and our engagement is in place within 7 days of your consultation date, then your 1-hour consultation fee is applied to your representation retainer - thereby making your consultation free!
+Further, if you retain me to represent you and our engagement is fully in place within 7 calendar days of your consultation date, then your one hour consultation fee is applied to your representation retainer - thereby making your one hour consultation free!

 Office consultation also is available (for example, you have a lot of documents that I need to review).
-For all office consultations, I charge my normal fee, and payment for the minimum one hour's time is required at the beginning of the consultation.
+For all office consultations, I charge my normal fee, and payment for the minimum one hour's time is required before the consultation date.
 If after our consultation you decide to retain me for representing you, then I will apply any unused portion of your consultation fee (up to one hour) toward your representation retainer.

 Please check out my Consultation page for more details.

-I have given testimony in the California Superior Court as an expert witness.
+I have given testimony in the California Superior Court as an expert witness and provided declarations in litigation cases.
 If you find yourself in need of an expert witness who has in-depth inside-the-IRS knowledge, please contact me so that we may discuss your needs.

 Do you want to know more about the rules for deducting a home computer used by an employee who uses one in their job?
 Are you interested in finding out if you would qualify for an Offer in Compromise?
 Do you believe that you may be an "innocent spouse" and therefore, not liable for a portion of a joint deficiency with your ex-spouse?
 What are the rules for paying the "nanny tax?"
 Do you have some other tax question for which you need further information?